Mountain Mentors offers programming to people who are committed to growth and skill development in the backcountry and beyond.

 Celebrating 1000+ participants, our community thrives on inclusivity and adventure.

-Mountain Mentors is hosting its third community art show at the Brackendale Art Gallery.
+Mountain Mentors is hosting its third community art show at the Brackendale Art Gallery on October 5 from 5-7pm.
 This show celebrates the creativity among the Mountain Mentors community and spreads awareness about Mountain Mentors program.

 Claire is a winter mentee in her mentor in her third backcountry season.
 Her mentor Tori helped her build confidence in working towards bigger days and managing more complex terrain.
 She also loved the community she found in Mountain Mentors — beyond just her mentorship pair.